What you need to know before placing an order with True Leaf Market

-Tomato is the quintessential staple of summer gardening and arguably offers the most seed diversity among all seasonal fruits.
+Tomato is the quintessential staple of the summer gardening and arguably offers the most seed diversity among all seasonal fruits.
 Available in every possible color, shape, and size, tomato is a high-heat and full sun favorite that thrives from container and patio gardening.
 Along with cucumber and summer squash, the tomato plant is one of the most productive, hardy, and heavy fruiting crops of the season.

-1. Beefsteak Tomato Seeds
+1. Organic Beefsteak Tomato Seeds

 One of the largest and most popularly commercial slicing tomatoes available, the beloved Beefsteak tomato routinely weighs in at more than a pound per fruit without sacrificing any flavor.
 Beefsteak tomatoes have served as the parent crop for countless of large competition-size favorites such as Brandywine, German Johnson, and the Mortgage Lifter.
 Beefsteak tomatoes are ready to harvest as early as 90 days, boasting juicy and classic red tomatoes.

-2. Brandywine Pink Tomato Seeds
+2. Organic Brandywine Pink Tomato Seeds

-The original among the famous line of American heirloom Brandywine strains, Brandywine is by default considered a “pink” tomato, cultivated from a long tradition of pink tomatoes cherished throughout the Ozarks.
+The original among the famous line of American heirloom Brandywine strains, Brandywine is by default considered a ‚“pink‚ tomato, cultivated from a long tradition of pink tomatoes cherished throughout the Ozarks.
 Named after the Brandywine River in Pennsylvania, the Brandywine was bred to specificity for the region before becoming a standard among American heirlooms.
 Brandywine tomatoes are known to routinely weigh in at about 1 pound per fruit.

-3. Brandywine Yellow Tomato Seeds
+3. Organic Brandywine Yellow Tomato Seeds

-4. German Johnson Tomato Seeds
+4. Organic Watermelon Beefsteak Tomato Seeds

-5. Homestead Tomato Seeds
+5. Organic Homestead Tomato Seeds

 Originally cultivated and grown in 1954 by the University of Florida, the Homestead tomato was cultivated to meet the demands of more southern gardeners.
 While centralized gardeners throughout the country have always been spoiled by competition-sized Brandywine and German Johnson tomatoes, those in warmer and more humid states traditionally grow Homestead-type tomatoes to have the same heavy and productive harvests as the rest of the country.

-6. Mortgage Lifter Tomato Seeds
+6. Organic Golden Queen Tomato Seeds